You Don’t Exist to Please Dipshits

 I hate moments like those.

 When I was young, I thought that any person who looked at me sideways was looking at me sideways because something about me was wrong.
-Too loud, too silly, too sweary, too sweaty (that too), too cheery, too young, too fat, too dressed up, too dressed down, too much, too much, TOO.
+Too loud, too silly, too sweary, too sweaty (that too), too opinionated, too cheery, too young, too fat, too dressed up, too dressed down, too much, too much, TOO.
 MUCH.

 Too not for them.

 If you were quiet, I’d try to be quieter…to please you.

 If you spoke in a formal register, I’d speak in a formal register… to please you.

 If you were a fast-talkin’ city slicker, I’d be a fast-talkin’ city slicker…to please you.

 It was only when I found people like me, who were naturally silly and goofy and sarcastic and banter-ey and completely over the top, that I ever really felt like myself.

 Until I got older.
 And I became an adult.
 And I was on par with all of these other adults, with their cars and their houses and their jobs and their credit cards, when I realized that: (a) Most people are dipshits and; (b) I wasn’t too much—they were too little.

 It never occurred to me that the people looking at me, judging me, could be wrong.